SitecorePowerShell/Book/troubleshooting.md

 #### Integration Point is not working

 Be sure the module is enabled and the integrations are rebuilt from within the ISE.
+The following are some of the integration issues you may experience:

+* Content Editor Gutter - Entries not listed.
+* Content Editor Ribbon - Buttons not visible or working.
+* Functions - Import-Function *name* parameter not populating with functions or can't be found after running the command.
+* Web API - Scripts not existing or can't be found.

 [1]: http://blog.martinmiles.net/post/sitecore-8-re-indexing-errors-out-and-module-installation-never-ends-without-mongodb-running